Gayther

 Over the centuries, many brave and exceptional individuals, often at significant personal risk, went against the odds and refused to let inequalities and prejudices stop them from changing the rules, laws and opinions relating to the LGBTQIA+ community across the globe.

-We all must remember and celebrate all those exceptional individuals.
+We must all remember and celebrate those exceptional individuals.
 Those people that are now and in the past who have fought hard for equal treatment for the LGBTQIA+ community

-Each year we create LGBTQIA+ dollars and feature important and key individuals related to the LGBTQIA+ community.
+Each year, we create LGBTQIA+ dollars and feature key individuals in the LGBTQIA+ community.
 Though some of the individuals featured may not have publicly identified as LGBTQIA+, they are exceptional people who have advanced the community or world in some way.

 Alternatively, why not discover other amazing advocates and pioneers in previous year collections